-In its April 2016 opinion on the Commission's Communication on Delivering a New Deal for Energy Consumers, the Committee of the Regions suggests that information 487 Facilitating supplier switching campaigns for switching suppliers should be launched by energy regulators, local authorities and consumer organisations.
+In its April 2016 opinion on the Commission's Communication on Delivering a New Deal for Energy Consumers, the Committee of the Regions suggests that information campaigns for switching suppliers should be launched by energy regulators, local authorities and consumer organisations.
 The Committee also encourages the EU to adopt an ambitious regulation on reducing the transfer time for customers switching from one provider to another, and making the transfer procedure automatic.